 The Annual General Meeting (AGM) is the main forum for open dialogue with shareholders.
 The Notice of Meeting is sent to shareholders at least 21 days before the meeting.
 The chairs of the Board and all committees, together with all other Directors, routinely attend the AGM and are available to answer questions raised by shareholders.
 For each vote, the number of proxy votes received for, against and withheld is announced at the meeting.
 The results of the AGM are published on the Company’s website.

-The Chairman, together with the Senior Independent Director (SID), make themselves available to meet with the Company’s institutional shareholders on an ad hoc basis should the need arise.
+The Chairman, and other independent Directors, make themselves available to meet with the Company’s institutional shareholders on an ad hoc basis should the need arise.

 In addition, the Chief Executive Officer and Chief Financial Officer make presentations to institutional shareholders and analysts each year in roadshows immediately following the release of the full-year and half-year results.
 The opinions and expectations expressed in these meetings are communicated to the board.